MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 ---
-title: "In-client Performance Profiler overview"
+title: "Performance Profiler overview"
-description: Describes how to use the in-client Performance Profiler page to troubleshoot slow processes. ms.author: bholtorf ms.custom: na ms.date: 05/25/2023
+description: Describes how to use the Performance Profiler page in Business Central to troubleshoot slow processes. ms.author: bholtorf ms.custom: na ms.date: 05/25/2023